 |6*||≥ 40||Not applicable|

-*Applicants for Years 3 to 6 who do not meet the literacy prerequisites set out in the table above will not be refused enrolment on this criteria alone.
-However, if such a studentis offered enrolment at Meriden, the Parent will be required to pay, prior to commencement, an additional one full term’s tuition fee.
+*Applicants for Years 4 to 6 who do not meet the literacy prerequisites set out in the table above will not be refused enrolment on this criterion alone.
+However, if such a student is offered enrolment at Meriden, the Parent will be required to pay, prior to commencement, an additional one full term’s tuition fee.
 This fee provides for intensive English language instruction, provided by the School over the coming academic year.

 - Demonstrate her ability to respond in written form in English to Meriden’s Language Assessment (not literature based);